 I posted in a local group, The Oh Oh Two Seven.
 This group focuses on the 80027 zip code, which is the city of Louisville just outside Boulder, Co.
 I let members of the group know I would be putting together a concierge list

-of recommended electricians, plumbers, trades people, etc. The response to my post has been staggering. seventy six comments, over a dozen likes.
+of recommended electricians, plumbers, tradespeople, etc. The response to my post has been staggering. seventy-six comments, over a dozen likes.

-About half of the people wanted to be in the list, or suggested a contractor.
+About half of the people wanted to be on the list or suggested a contractor.
 Or in some cases told me to avoid someone.
 The other half want a copy of the list.
 Once we created the list, we shared through my website blog.
 This has allowed two excellent opportunities.
 First, through Google Analytics, I can see this page is getting visits.
 Good for my blog, traffic, organic SEO.

 And second, it has allowed me to be in direct contact with seventy local people in one of my primary real estate markets where I have messaged these people and started conversations.

 The second great experience I’ve had with Facebook is I’ve created a list of the top people I want to stay in touch with.
 You know, FB sends me a random feed of stuff it thinks is important.
 But I’ve made my A+ list of people I want to be following.
 Past clients, strong referral partners, my mortgage lenders.
-I spend 30 minutes a day Liking, commenting and sharing my A+ group online, and then on Fridays, I write real, send ’em in the mail, hand written notes to people on the most important special things I discover – frequently birthdays, condolences, anniversary.
+I spend 30 minutes a day Liking, commenting and sharing my A+ group online, and then on Fridays, I write real, send ’em in the mail, handwritten notes to people on the most important special things I discover – frequently birthdays, condolences, anniversary.

-Being in touch, listening for change of life events, is important as a Residential Realtor.
+Being in touch, listening for a change of life events, is important as a Residential Realtor.
 And Facebook really helps me to accomplish all of this.

 My #1 strategy now would be to create very attractive images that I know will do very well on Pinterest.
 I create long vertical images with a strong font and attractive colours, and they get me a ton of re-pins.
-As each pin stays on Pinterest forever and brings me new visitors everyday, I find that it is well worth the effort to whip up something good.
+As each pin stays on Pinterest forever and brings me, new visitors, every day, I find that it is well worth the effort to whip up something good.
 When you combine having a long pinnable image with a topic that people are interested about, attention to your pin goes up exponentially.

 I found that using both Facebook Groups and LinkedIn Groups to be very beneficial.
-By joining groups of people who network or are into networking and groups that have a lot to do with your niche can give you a huge audience to have access to.
+By joining, groups of people who network or are into networking and groups that have a lot to do with your niche can give you a huge audience to have access to.
 Digital marketing is made easy when every person has already sorted themselves into these lists.
 Some lists on LinkedIn have over 1 million members so you can get some killer exposure.

 The key here is to come up with sharable content that is really purposeful.
 A message I send to groups of people I do not know so far has included a short ebook I wrote about networking and it has motivated some people to contact me which is really great.
 I have gotten feedback and some social approval.
-This is truly Digital Marketing Made easy.
-It does have it’s fall backs but these are some really good opportunities here.
+This is truly Digital Marketing Made Easy.
+It does have its fallbacks but these are some really good opportunities here.